Yakushima's Illusion

 Yakushima's Illusion (L'Illusion de Yakushima) is a 2025 drama film directed by Naomi Kawase.
 Starting Vicky Krieps and Kanichiro, the film follows Corry, a French coordinator of pediatric heart transplants, who is sent to Japan where organ donation remains taboo.

 An international co-production, the film had its world premiere at the 78th Locarno Film Festival on 15 August 2025, in the Main Competition section, where it competes for Golden Leopard.
-The film will have limited release by Ad Vitam in France on 25 February 2026.
+The film was released by Ad Vitam in France on 17 June 2026.